The Pride Alliance

 Vice President for Campus Life

 The Vice President for Campus Life, Rochelle Calhoun, has seen to it that her office is a wonderfully open environment when it comes to LGBTQA issues.
-The LGBT Task Force reports to Vice President Calhoun.
+The LGBT Center worked closely with the Office of Vice President for Campus Life to change all undergraduate housing to gender-inclusive, for example.